rick8469/hello-world/README.md

 # hello-world
-Learning to use GitHub for Phonegap Build
+My Name is rick.
+I am learning to use GitHub